-With more than 9 out of 10 Americans under stay-at-home orders, not many workers are on the road traveling for business.
-With travel restrictions expected to ease over the next few months, now is an important time to shore up your company vehicle reimbursement and make sure it accounts for less obvious vehicle expenses like auto insurance and depreciation.
+With so many Americans working remotely right now, many workers are putting fewer business miles on their vehicles than they did before the COVID-19 pandemic struck.
+Now is an important time to shore up your company vehicle reimbursement and make sure it accounts for less obvious vehicle expenses like auto insurance and depreciation.

 What expenses does a mileage reimbursement cover?